rose-pace/sql-server-modernization-tools/README.md

 ## 📄 License

-This tool is provided as-is for educational and practical use in SQL Server modernization projects.
+This tool is provided as-is for educational and practical use in SQL Server modernization projects.T e s t i n g   p a s s p h r a s e   c a c h i n g  
+ 